-No aggregate processing or transportation from the site shall take place prior to the opening of the Christchurch Southern Motorway Stage 2 (CSM2)12).
+No aggregate processing or transportation from the site shall take place prior to the opening of the Christchurch Southern Motorway Stage 2 (CSM2) and the establishment of the bunds required by condition 12).

 Truck movements outside the hours of 6.00 am to 8.00 pm Monday to Saturday shall be restricted to no more than 30 vehicle movements per hour.
 Truck movements on Sundays and public holidays shall also not exceed 30 vehicle movements per hour.